 Patagonia: A name that immediately stirs our childish imagination to a distant place and an even more distant time.
-Picture vast horizons dominated by mountains spearing high above a blanket of bone-white glaciers; Picture sapphire lakes and virgin forests breathing a chorus of fantasy; Picture a wind so fierce that knees buckle and teeth chatter when one dares to make peace with it.
+Picture vast horizons dominated by mountains spearing high above a blanket of bone-white glaciers; picture sapphire lakes and virgin forests breathing a chorus of fantasy; picture a wind so fierce that knees buckle and teeth chatter when one dares to make peace with it.

 The Strait of Magellan separates South America from Tierra del Fuego (literally, "Land of Fire"), the island-archipelago that forms the bottom tip of South America.
 When Magallanes arrived, he saw dozens of bonfires burning along the coast of the island.
-These fires were lit by the Yaghan and Ona tribes who lived on the islands to ward off the intense cold of the region since they wore little to no clothing.
+These fires were lit by the Yaghan and Ona tribes who lived on the islands to ward off the intense cold of the region, since they wore little to no clothing.
 He feared that they were trying to lure him into the forests to ambush his armada, so deftly avoided contact and was largely uninterested in these groups.

 "These Southern waters are some of the harshest conditions in the world," explained the eccentrically moustached captain.
 "See those things sticking out of the water?" he asked, pointing to what seemed like an abandoned dock with roughly strewn planks of wood.
-"Thats what happens to unlucky ships."
+"That's what happens to unlucky ships."

 We lucked out on the Straits, and made the crossing in a rare day of light winds.
-We touched ground on Tierra del Fuego around mid-day, and the wind now howled in its full fury.
+We touched ground on Tierra del Fuego around midday, and the wind now howled in its full fury.
 Even standing up proved to be difficult.
-However, the Patagonian wind in Tierra del Fuego was finally in our favor, and we were excited to ride at warp-speeds towards the culmination of a long journey.
+However, the Patagonian wind in Tierra del Fuego was finally in our favour, and we were excited to ride at warp-speeds towards the culmination of a long journey.
 Needless to say, although we harbored hopes of conversing with native Fuegians, the only people we encountered were descendants and immigrants of European ancestry.